michalevin25/Energy-Map-Based-Localization/README.md

    <img width="450" height="409" alt="image" src="https://github.com/user-attachments/assets/a549ef60-1c06-4304-bea4-4fbc390886cd" />

    3d.
-After finding the initial starting point, a function that refine local alignment was applied.
+After finding the initial starting point, a function that refines local alignment was applied.
 It splits the aligned trajectory into overlapping windows.
 If a window’s shift is too different from the previous one, it smooths the correction and counts it as an outlier.
 It then stitches the corrected windows together by averaging overlapping sections, returning a continuous aligned path with an outlier percentage.

 Overview of the alogirhm is below: